Bisimulation as a Logical Relation: The category

 \begin{corollary} Any morphism in {\Meas} factors essentially uniquely as a regular epi followed by a monomorphism. \end{corollary}

 However, {\Meas} is not regular because the pullback of a regular epi is not necessarily regular, as exhibited by this counterexample:

 \begin{example} Let $(Y,\Sigma_Y)$ be the measurable space on $Y=\{a_0,a_1,b_0,b_1\}$ with $\Sigma_Y$ generated by the sets $\{a_0,a_1\}$ and $\{b_0,b_1\}$.
 Let $(Z,\Sigma_Z)$ be the measurable space on $Z=\{a'_0,a'_1,b'\}$, where the only measurable sets are $\emptyset$ and $Z$.
-Let $e: Y\to Z$ be given by $e(a_i)= a'_i$, and $e(b_i) = b'$.
+Let $e \colon Y\longrightarrow Z$ be given by $e(a_i)= a'_i$, and $e(b_i) = b'$.
 Then $e$ is a regular epi.
-Now let $(X,\Sigma_X)$ be the measurable space on $X=\{a'_0,a'_1\}$ where $\Sigma_X = \{\emptyset, X\}$, and let $i:X\to Z$ be the inclusion of $X$ in $Z$.
+Now let $(X,\Sigma_X)$ be the measurable space on $X=\{a'_0,a'_1\}$ where $\Sigma_X = \{\emptyset, X\}$, and let $\colon :X\longrightarrow Z$ be the inclusion of $X$ in $Z$.
 Then $i^{*}Y = \{a_0,a_1\}$ with $\sigma$-algebra generated by the singletons, but $i^{*}e$ is not regular epi because $(i^{*}e)^{-1}\{a'_0\}=\{a_0\}$ is measurable, but $\{a'_0\}$ is not. \end{example}

 The consequence of this is that {\Meas} has all the apparatus to construct a relational calculus, but that calculus does not have all the properties we expect.
 Specifically it is not an allegory.
+Accordingly, when we want to construct logical relations on {\Meas}, we will take the measurable spaces as structures in {\Set} and use the constructs in {\Set}.